xxvunborn/vimspector-recipes/README.md

 # Viminspector recipes

-this repo store functional recipes for debbuger in different languages for `https://github.com/puremourning/vimspector`
+this repo store recipes for debug with `nvim` and [Vimspector](https://github.com/puremourning/vimspector) for different languages.

 Quick install (With Vundle):